souffle-lang/souffle-lang.github.io/_docs/datalog.md

 permalink: /docs/datalog/
 ---

-Datalog is declarative programming language that has been introduced as a query language for deductive databases in the late 70s.
+Datalog is a declarative programming language that was introduced as a query language for deductive databases in the late 70s.
 Areas including web semantics, program analysis, and security analysis use Datalog as a domain specific language.
 Datalog adapts the syntax style of [Prolog](https://en.wikipedia.org/wiki/Prolog).
-A full exposition is beyond the scope of this manual -- more details are available in the book Foundations of Databases by Abiteboul, Hull and Vianu, or [tutorial material](http://blogs.evergreen.edu/sosw/files/2014/04/Green-Vol5-DBS-017.pdf) Datalog uses first-order predicate logic to express computations in form of Horn clauses.
+A full exposition is beyond the scope of this manual -- more details are available in the book Foundations of Databases by Abiteboul, Hull and Vianu, or [tutorial material](http://blogs.evergreen.edu/sosw/files/2014/04/Green-Vol5-DBS-017.pdf).
+Datalog uses first-order predicate logic to express computations in form of Horn clauses.
 A Horn clause is a disjunction of literals with at most one positive literal